Guess who is riding on the stories trend, too?

 Since Web Stories are still relatively new to Google, there are no specific SEO guidelines that will cater to how they rank Stories on the search engine.
 However, here are some common ways you can optimize its visibility:

 - Since Web Stories have a built-in mechanism to attach metadata to a story, your Stories must follow Google’s metadata guidelines.
-At the same time, include all the title, description, OGP, and Twitter card markup you would add on the other pages of your website.
+At the same time, include all the title, description, OGP, and Twitter card markup you would add to the other pages of your website.

 - Integrate Stories into your website, like linking them to your homepage or other pages of your website that relate to the content.
 Linking stories to your site or other sites improve discoverability.